 - Rumor mill cranks at E-speed.
 The rumor mill causes a lot of information warp.
 There are many unreliable messages floating around that need to be identified and cleared up.
 Electronic communication channels move messages faster and farther.
 Leaders can’t wait a week to respond.

 - The truth is a moving target.
 The “truth” keeps changing and is often dead on arrival.
 Decisions are made, announced, and then promptly changed.
 People can’t keep up with what’s happening.
 Acquisitions are a fast-breaking story.

 - New and different information routes.
 The two companies that are joining together commonly have different ways of communicating—different styles, different vocabularies.
 This often leads to confusion and misunderstanding.
-Information often has to travel farther, following new and different routes.
-That takes time—sometimes more time than management can afford ...
+Information often has to travel further, following new and different routes.
+That takes time—sometimes more time than management can afford.